 - Do you need and how much is the cost for future medical treatment; and

 - the parish where the case is filed (some parishes are considered more conservative, others more liberal).

 With so many variables affecting the value of a given case, you can see why no two cases are truly alike.
 Even if the injuries seem identical, other circumstances are not.
 Properly evaluating a personal injury case requires the knowledge, experience, intuition, and skill gained through years of involvement in handling them.

 HURT IN A WRECK – GET HELP NOW!

-If you are trying to figure out if you have a reasonable offer, you need to speak with a local personal injury attorney who can help you figure it out!
+If you are trying to figure out if you have a reasonable offer, you need to speak with a personal injury attorney in Louisiana who can help you figure it out!
 Loyd J. Bourgeois stands ready to help.
 Contact us to schedule your FREE legal consultation – (985) 240-9773.